jheyman/blog/pages/MultiRoomHomeAudio/index.md

 #### Controlling the audio playback

 The LMS has a command line interface that can be leveraged to remotely control audio playback: just telnet into the server pi on port 9090, and use the LMS CLI format.
-Here are a few one-liner examples:<br><br>
+Here are a few one-liner examples:

 Play: